4d/docs/versioned_docs/version-20-R7/commands-legacy/log-event.md

 If you do not pass the *outputType* parameter, the value 0 (Into Windows log events) is used by default.

-If you have defined the *outputType* parameter as Into Windows log events, you can attribute a level of importance to *message*, via the optional *importance* parameter which helps you to read and understand the log events.
+You can attribute a level of importance to *message*, via the optional *importance* parameter which helps you to read and understand the log events.
 There are three levels of importance: Information, Warning, and Error.
-4D provides you with the following predefined constants, placed in the “*Log Events*” category:
+4D provides you with the following predefined constants:

 | Constant            | Type    | Value |
 | ------------------- | ------- | ----- |